 SUPPLEMENTS for eczema sufferers:

-Critically important for the epithelial cells and mucosal tissues, beneficial in the treatment of skin and gastrointestinal disorders.
+Critically important for the epithelial cells and mucosal tissues, beneficial in treating skin and gastrointestinal disorders.
 Dosage – 5000mg a day.

 A powerful antioxidant.
-In the treatment of eczema, vitamin E plays an essential role in protecting vitamin A and increasing its storage.
+In treating eczema, vitamin E plays an essential role in protecting vitamin A and increasing its storage.
 Dosage – 400mg a day.

 A co-factor in numerous enzymatic reactions, zinc is required to create delta-6 desaturase, the enzyme responsible for converting the omega-6 essential fatty acid into GLA, a type of anti-inflammatory prostaglandin.
 When zinc levels are inadequate, omega-6 is converted to arachidonic acid.
 Dosage – 45-60mg a day.